jbcodeforce/kafka-studies/docs/mirrormaker.md

 ## Scenario 2: Run Mirror Maker 2 Cluster close to target cluster

-This scenario is similar to the scenario 1 but Mirror Maker now runs within an OpenShift cluster in the same data center as Event Streams cluster, so closer to the target cluster:
+This scenario is similar to the scenario 1 but Mirror Maker 2.0 now, runs within an OpenShift cluster in the same data center as Event Streams cluster, so closer to the target cluster:

 ![](images/mm2-local-to-es.png)